The Student Experience

 Helping to Change Lives

-The Cornell Wildlife Health Center is dedicated to helping students prepare for life-changing careers in conservation.
+The Cornell Yang Center for Wildlife Health is dedicated to helping students prepare for life-changing careers in conservation.
 Intellectually curious (and adventurous!) students have many opportunities to immerse themselves in a living laboratory, learning first-hand that better management of natural resources today offers hope for tomorrow.
 Below are links to wildlife health-related learning opportunities and resources at Cornell University.

-The CWHC Student Support Fund launched in 2023 as part of our commitment to train the next generation of wildlife veterinarians and other conservation leaders, grounded in the broader realities of today’s global governance, environmental, socioeconomic, and equity challenges — as well as those of tomorrow.
+The CYCWH Student Support Fund launched in 2023 as part of our commitment to train the next generation of wildlife veterinarians and other conservation leaders, grounded in the broader realities of today’s global governance, environmental, socioeconomic, and equity challenges — as well as those of tomorrow.
 Our goal is to inspire and change the lives of students interested in wildlife health through real-world experiences, training, and mentorship with world-class faculty and partners.
-For more information, visit our Cornell Wildlife Health Center Student Support Fund page.
+For more information, visit our Cornell Yang Center for Wildlife Health Student Support Fund page.

 Other Cornell Resources